MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

     "author": "Microsoft",
     "license": "MIT",
     "dependencies": {
-        "MyCustomLibrary": {
+        "MyDependency": {
             "path": "/path/to/project/folder/on/disk"
         }
     }
 }
 ```

-where "MyCustomLibrary" is a user defined string that identifies the namespace when calling an operation.
+where "MyDependency" is a user defined string that identifies the namespace when calling an operation.
 For example,
-`SingleQubitFunctions.MyFunction()`.
+`MyMathFunctions.MyFunction()`.

 To add a dependency to a project in a GitHub repository